Dec 29, 2012

 The house Tiefer Graben 363.
 Puthon's house Am Hof 309 is on the left (W-Waw, Sammlung Woldan).

-With his first wife Heß had one daughter and three sons, all of whom had Johann Baptist Puthon and his mother Eva Barbara Schuller as prominent godparents.
-Puthon (1745–1816), who by that time, was still addressed as "Wechsler" (banker), was soon to become one of the wealthiest factory owners and merchants of the Austrian monarchy.
-Heß must have made the banker's acquaintance at the house of his first father-in-law Franz Kreyl who ran an inn in Puthon's house at Stadt No. 309 "Zur großen Weintraube" ("At the Large Grape", today Am Hof 7, the place of birth of the painter Joseph Mathias Grassi).
+With his first wife, Heß had one daughter and three sons, all of whom had Johann Baptist Puthon and his mother Eva Barbara Schuller as prominent godparents.
+Puthon (1745–1816), who at that time, was still addressed as "Wechsler" (banker), was soon to become one of the wealthiest factory owners and merchants of the Austrian monarchy.
+Heß must have made the banker's acquaintance at the house of his first father-in-law Franz Kreyl who ran an inn in Puthon's house at Stadt No. 309 "Zur großen Weintraube" (The Large Grape, today Am Hof 7, the place of birth of the painter Joseph Mathias Grassi).
 After the death of his first wife, Theodor Heß married again in 1782 (A-Ws, Tom.
 35, fol.
 150r).
 His second wife was Elisabeth Schubert, daughter of Albert Schubert, a carpenter at the Schottenhof.
 She bore Heß two more daughters (1783 and 1789).
 Theodor Heß, "K.K.
 Hof und bürgerlicher Schlossermeister" died on 5 December 1798, of "Harnblasen" (some urologic problem).

 The left half of the entry in the Schotten death register concerning Theodor Heß's death on 5 December 1798 (A-Ws, Tom.
 15, fol.
 87)